Corruption tour shines unflattering light on graft in Mexico

 Corruptour's most notorious element —the so-called White House, a mansion provided to President Enrique Pena Nieto's wife by a construction company that landed lucrative public works contracts — isn't actually on the trip.
 Guides say it's too far from the starting point outside the National Museum of Anthropology; instead the bus goes to the neighborhood's edge so passengers get a taste for its fancy homes while they hear about the case.

-Other "lowlights" include the Social Security Institute, where alleged malfeasance in medical spending is discussed; the national Senate; the Mexico City prosecutor's office; and the headquarters of the country's largest TV empire.
+Other "lowlights" include the Social Security Institute, where alleged malfeasance in medical spending is discussed; the national Senate; the Mexico City prosecutor's office; and the headquarters of the Televisa TV empire's news division.
 Many Mexican media outlets rely heavily on government advertising, and critics say that makes them tame entities uninterested in holding the wealthy and powerful accountable.

 The concept has also been tried outside of Mexico.
 In London, a "Kleptocracy Tour" was launched last year to take people to opulent estates owned by Russian oligarchs.
 In Curitiba, Brazil, there's a four-hour walking tour dedicated to a corruption scandal swirling around state oil company Petrobras.
 And for years, tourists have been shuttled around Medellin in Colombia to visit the former stomping grounds of the late drug kingpin Pablo Escobar.